 Kunstmuseum Den Haag has a number of period rooms which allow visitors to discover complete interiors in certain styles.
 One of these is the Dijsselhof Room, designed by Gerrit Willem Dijsselhof.
 This room is small, accessible only via two small doors and there are heavy curtains in the doorways to keep out the light.
 Since we are not currently able to guarantee your safety there, it is not accessible at the moment.
 Our modern decorative arts curator has however recorded a virtual tour of this magnificent room.

 Our Museum Workshop is located at the back of our permanent Mondrian & De Stijl exhibit.
 Normally we run educational programmes there at the weekend, including our Kids’ Workshop and Family Workshop.
-In the current circumstances and with the mandatory measures we have had to introduce, we are unfortunately unable to resume our educational activities.
-The workshop will be closed until further notice.
+We are currently resuming our educational activities.
+From 19 July onwards the Kids’ Workshop will reopen on Sundays for children of 5 years and older.